Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 A holomorphic quadratic differential $\Phi=\phi(z)dz^2$ defines a singular metric via $|\phi(z)|dz^2$.
 In the sequel we will call it the $\Phi$-metric.
 It is flat off the zeroes, where it has cone points.
 Away from the zeroes one can choose holomorphic coordinates so that Writing $z=x+iy$, the ``horizontal" direction is $x$ and the ``vertical" is $y$.
 If $f:M\to X$ is harmonic the pullback metric is The $(2,0)$ component $\Phi$ is a quadratic differential, and by harmonicity of $f$ one can check it is holomorphic. $\Phi=:\textrm{Hopf}(f)$ is called the \textit{Hopf differential}.

 There are two important quantities associated with a harmonic map from a Riemann surface: the holomorphic energy $H$ and anti-holomorphic energy $L$.
-The derivative decomposes into a holomorphic and anti-holomorphic component as We put $H(f):=||df_z||_{T^*M\otimes f^*TX}^2$, $L(f):=||df_{\overline{z}}||_{T^*M\otimes f^*TX}^2$.
+Upon complexifying the tangent bundle of $M$, the derivative decomposes into a holomorphic and anti-holomorphic component as We put $H(f):=||df_z||_{T^*M\otimes f^*TX}^2$, $L(f):=||df_{\overline{z}}||_{T^*M\otimes f^*TX}^2$, so that $e(f) = H(f)+L(f)$.
 We highlight that where $|\cdot|_e$ denotes the Euclidean norm on the space of holomorphic differentials.
-The Jacobian $J(f)$ satisfies We also recall a Bochner formula.
-When $H(f)> 0$ and the metric $f^*g$ is non-degenerate where $\kappa(\cdot)$ denotes sectional curvature of a metric on $M$ at a point and is the Laplacian with respect to the metric $\sigma$.
-More information in much more general context can be found in \cite{ogtext}, \cite{heat}, and \cite{schoenyau}.

-\textbf{3.2 Important results for harmonic maps.} In their seminal work \cite{ES}, Eels and Sampson pioneered the heat flow method to prove existence of harmonic maps between closed manifolds when the target has non-positive sectional curvature.
+The Jacobian $J(f)$ satisfies We also recall the Bochner formula.
+When $H(f)> 0$ and the metric $f^*g$ is non-degenerate, where $\kappa(\cdot)$ denotes sectional curvature of a metric on $M$ at a point and is the Laplacian with respect to the metric $\sigma$.
+More information in much more general context can be found in \cite{ogtext}, \cite{heat}, and \cite{schoenyau}. \end{subsection} \begin{subsection}{Important results for harmonic maps} In their seminal work \cite{ES}, Eells and Sampson pioneered the heat flow method to prove existence of harmonic maps between closed manifolds when the target has non-positive sectional curvature.
 Since then there has been a huge amount of progress and far reaching generalizations (see \cite{heat} for instance).

 Donaldson implemented the heat flow in \cite{Donaldson} to prove existence of equivariant harmonic maps when $M$ is a closed Riemann surface and $X=\mathbb{H}^3$.
 This method was used in more general contexts by Corlette \cite{Corlette1}, Labourie \cite{Labourieharm}, Jost-Yau \cite{jostyau}, and Corlette again \cite{Corlette2}.
 We compile some of the results into one: